 GOBI - A stunning New Zealand Flower Jade Toki hand carved by Ross Crump for us.
-We named this piece after that vast wasteland in Northern China and Southern Mongolia.
+We named this piece after that vast wasteland in Northern China and Southern Mongolia - the GOBI desert.

-The gorgeous golden brown colours in the bottom of the toki reflect the arid browns and golden tones seen in this desert.
+The gorgeous pale lemon and minty green colours in the bottom of the toki reflect the oasis one might wish to find in this dry and arid desert.
 It is also the home of some very rare animals - snow leopards and bactrian camels - so a fitting name for this rare beauty!

 We'll let the photos, and the video, speak for this gorgeous pendant.